 - And lastly, ensure that you try and pick processes that you will actually get a payback from – I know it sounds obvious but it’s still worth spelling it out.
 A good benchmark is to pick processes that at a minimum you have at least two FTE’s currently engaged on.

-By applying the above criteria in your discovery phase you’ll be able to more clearly identify the right process(es) for RPA, and hopefully on your way to reaping the rewards of automation.
+By applying the above 7 key criteria for Robotic Process Automation (RPA) in your discovery phase you’ll be able to more clearly identify the right process(es) for RPA, and hopefully on your way to reaping the rewards of automation.